Yaadha Valentine-gu (Valentine's Day)

 The grammar of love

 Winanga-li and Guwiirnga-li are both transitive verbs.
-This means that someone does something to someone - this is shown in the grammar so that nginda (‘you, 1 person’) changes to nginunhu (‘done to you, 1 person’).
+This means that someone does something to someone - this is shown in the grammar so that nginda (‘you, 1 person’) changes to nginunha (‘done to you, 1 person’).

 In English we have this change too, but the word for ‘you’ does not change in ‘I love you’ in the same way that ‘he’ changes in ‘I love